 The Sitecore Azure Toolkit simplifies the task of preparing and deploying a Sitecore solution with:

-- Prebuilt ARM templates for frequently used topologies: XM, XP, XP0 (single instance).
+- Prebuilt ARM templates for frequently used topologies: XM, XP, XPSingle

-To use the Sitecore Azure Toolkit, you need:
+To use the Sitecore Azure Toolkit, ensure you have the following:

 - .NET Framework 4.6